ServiceStack/ServiceStack.Text/README.md

 As CSV is an important format in many data access and migration scenarios, it became [the latest format included in ServiceStack](https://github.com/ServiceStack/ServiceStack/wiki/ServiceStack-CSV-Format) which allows all your existing web services to take advantage of the new format without config or code-changes.
 As its built using the same tech that makes the JSON and JSV serializers so fast, we expect it to be the fastest POCO CSV Serializer for .NET.

 ## ServiceStack.TypeSerializer and the JSV-format
-Included in this project is `TypeSerializer` - The fastest and most compact text-based serializer for .NET.
-It's a light-weight compact Text Serializer which can be used to serialize any .NET data type including your own custom POCO's and DataContract's.
+Included in this project is `TypeSerializer` - A fast and compact text-based serializer for .NET.
+It's a light-weight compact Text Serializer which can be used to serialize .NET data types inc custom POCO's and DataContract's.
 More info on its JSV Format can be found on the [introductory post](http://www.servicestack.net/mythz_blog/?p=176).

 ## T.Dump() Extension method
 Another useful library to have in your .NET toolbox is the [T.Dump() Extension Method](http://www.servicestack.net/mythz_blog/?p=202).
 Under the hood it uses a *Pretty Print* Output of the JSV Format to recursively dump the contents of any .NET object.
 Example usage and output: